The Fantasy Footballers Podcast Recap – Week 5

 Starts of the Week

-The show ends with the prose of Jason’s Boom Boom Kicker.
-Enjoy the Thursday night game!
+The show finishes with Jason’s Boom Boom Kicker.

 Thursday Night Recap